 My livestock love the whole borage plants from flowers, leaves and stems.
 I pull copious amounts of the plants for the goats especially over the growing season.
 I’ve let my borage plants reseed freely for this purpose.

-Medicinally speaking borage is useful as well, being diuretic and sedative.
+Medicinally speaking borage is useful as well, being reported to be diuretic and sedative.
 It also contains fatty acids like Omega-6 and so is used in degenerative conditions like arthritis.

 The Best Thing About Borage